 ● Use a Mop Bucket

+It's important keeping your home clean and organized.
 Use a mop bucket for a handy way to clean out your drains.
 Just throw your dirty rags in and when you fill up, replace them with fresh ones and clean the mop bucket out.
 It's a lot neater and more straightforward than pouring water down your pipes or waiting for the next big storm to do it for you when you're not around.
 Plus, you might even have a mop bucket taking up space in your basement or garage that you can repurpose.

 ● Clean Your Blinds

 For those of us who don't know, it's not just the dust but the buildup of dead skin that makes the blinds less than attractive.
 Remove them and wipe down your blinds with some soap and paper towels.
-You can also use an old toothbrush to get to hard to reach areas.
+You can also use an old toothbrush to get to hard-to-reach areas.

 ● Use your makeup sponge to clean your lampshade.